EleanorKahn/WP-Personal-Website/README.md

 ## Goals
 - set up a container to host the project using Docker
-- mimic a more professional deployment process
 - create a custom Wordpress theme
-- use SCSS/SASS to compile my stylesheets
-- gain experience with the useToggle() hook
 - connect a frontend built using a JavaScript framework to a Wordpress site using the WP REST API
+- gain experience with php

 ## What I used
 - Wordpress CMS version 6.2.2